tresorit/cwac-endless/README.markdown

 adapter, so it is simpler for you to just override `isEnabled()` there rather than by overriding `EndlessAdapter`'s implementation.

+### Limitations

+`EndlessAdapter` does not work well as a child of other decorating adapters, notably the `HeaderListViewAdapter` that `ListView` creates if you use header or footer views.

 Dependencies
 ------------
 This project relies upon the [CWAC AdapterWrapper][adapter] project.